pmichaillat/unemployment/syllabus.md

 These templates follow typographical best practices and have a minimalist design.
 You can also [use these LaTeX commands](https://github.com/pmichaillat/latex-math) in conjunction with the templates to obtain mathematical expressions that are more legible and easier to manipulate.

 If you are new to LaTeX, feel free [to use Overleaf](https://www.overleaf.com/edu/ucsantacruz), for which UCSC supplies professional accounts.
 Overleaf makes it easy to produce research paper and research presentations in LaTeX directly from your web browser.
 You can use the above templates with Overleaf.

+---

+#### Generative artificial intelligence (AI)

+In this course, a primary objective is for you to develop the critical thinking, research, and writing skills essential for your academic and professional career.
+To ensure you are the sole author of your work, the use of generative AI tools—such as ChatGPT, Gemini, Copilot, and Claude—for generating any portion of your submitted assignments is strictly prohibited.
+This includes using AI to brainstorm, create outlines, write drafts, summarize articles, or rephrase text.
+You are, of course, welcome to use standard tools that check grammar and spelling on text you have already written yourself.

+Our goal in this class is to work on our research and writing skills together.
+We ask that all submitted work is your own original creation from start to finish to make sure you get the most out of every assignment.
+Relying on AI to generate your text short-circuits this critical practice.